m-pluta/svp/report/report.typ

   ],
 ) <Fig5>

-What I found was that for both uniform and knapsack lattices, a higher delta resulted in less variance of run-time, evident by the points being less scattered in @Fig5.
+I found that for both uniform and knapsack lattices, a higher delta resulted in less variance of run-time, evident by times being less scattered (@Fig5).

 \